iccir919/100-days-of-code/log.md

 **Today's Progress**:  Chapter 6 of Eloquent JavaScript and progresed a little more of Chapter 1 of The Nature of Code

-**Thoughts:** Today the world's of the two books I am reading, The Nature of Code and Eloquent JavaScript, have collided; both are discussing creating vectors (and also go into some of the math behind their mathematical operations like add, subtract, etc.), encapsulation, and creating classes.
+**Thoughts:** Today the worlds of the two books I am reading, The Nature of Code and Eloquent JavaScript, have collided; both are discussing creating vectors, encapsulation, and creating classes.
 There is this strange feeling in me that I have written something similar in a previous attempt of this challenge.
 Today's entry is not very exciting and this is okay.
 I am finally starting to build a daily routine that includes coding.
+I am realizing that a lot of people have daily routines.
 I walk with my dog at the same time and pass by the same people.
-Everyone else has had routines but I did not; or if I did, it wasn't a healthy one, which ultimately lead me into chaos.
+I feel like I have not had a daily routine; or if I did, it wasn't a healthy one, which ultimately lead me into chaos.
 Since starting this challenge, I have lost a little bit of weight and my chess scores have increased.
 Interestingly, the last time I committed to Github every day of the week was also the time when I had the highest chess scores for puzzles and blitz games than ever before.

 **Links to work:**